 This study aims to shed light on how teachers handle the educational dilemmas they encounter in the field of education by using discourse analysis to examine their behavior as educators and leaders and their understanding of their roles and responsibilities in dilemmas.
 Discourse analysis was carried out on three educational dilemmas encountered by teachers during the Coronavirus pandemic.
 These dilemmas were, in turn, presented in a higher education course at a teacher training college and discussed among the students.
 Two of the three dilemmas in question were related to in-person education, while the third pertained to distance education.
 The researchers presented and analyzed each respective dilemma in the context of linguistics and educational leadership, analyzing the selected texts qualitatively.

-The study aims to answer the following questions: how does linguistic discourse analysis help teachers understand their roles and responsibilities in dilemmas?; how does linguistic discourse analysis help teachers examine their behavior as educators and leaders?; how can teachers use discourse analysis to handle the educational dilemmas they encounter?
-The study revealed that the manner in which teachers deal with the three educational dilemmas under analysis differ in how they become aware of these dilemmas, how they understand their professional roles, and the linguistic choices they make.

-The researchers recommend conducting additional studies about the different forms of communication between teachers and students, studies that merge aspects of linguistics and educational leadership.
+The study aims to answer the following questions: how does linguistic discourse analysis help teachers understand their roles and responsibilities in dilemmas?
+How does linguistic discourse analysis help teachers examine their behavior as educators and leaders?
+How can teachers use discourse analysis to handle the educational dilemmas they encounter?
+The study found that teachers dealt with the educational dilemmas analyzed differently, depending on how they became aware of these dilemmas, and how they understood their professional roles, and the linguistic choices they made.
+We recommend conducting additional studies combining linguistics and educational leadership about the different forms of communication between teachers and students.
 Distance education (resulting from the Coronavirus pandemic) has highlighted the importance of the language of instruction as a central and effective tool in mental, emotional, and social communication in various educational contexts.

 Introduction